59736007085

 How to keep passwords private

-The best way to keep your passwords private and protect your data is to use long, unique passphrases as passwords to all your accounts, and then keep track of them all with a password manager.
-Here are additional ways to lock down your passwords.
+The best and easiest way to keep your passwords private and protect your data is to use a complex password unique to each account, and keep track of them with a password manager.

 Lock down your email